Tuwaiq-Data-Science-Bootcamp-V2/Bootcamp-Project-5/README.md

 # Bootcamp-Project-5

-Based on what you’ve learned about Model Deployment, choose any previous Machine Learning Model then deploy it a website.
+Based on what you’ve learned about Model Deployment, choose any previous Machine Learning Model then deploy it as a website.

 **Final Deliverables:**
 - All files related to ML Model (Dataset, ML Model, .pkl fiels, ...etc.).